We like to explore, educate, and share ideas involving options trading. Come along with us on

 If KMB increases to $130, the short contract will be exercised, but the contract you purchased will also rise in intrinsic value at the same time.
 If the stock declines to $105 at expiration, both contracts will have zero value, and the investment will be over, with the maximum loss of just $100.

-Related Topics: calendar spread
+Related Topics: Calendar Spread

 Like what you read?
 Please Share!